-- Never use a generator in a confined space, such as a garage or shed, even with the doors open.
-The same goes for automobiles or other gasoline powered devices.
+- Never use a generator in a confined space, such as a garage, shed or enclosed porch, even with the doors open.

 - Never use a gas or charcoal grill in an enclosed area, such as a garage or shed.
 The same goes for running a generator, automobile or other gasoline powered device.

 - Be sure that your fuel-burning heating system and water heater has a required "spill switch" installed.
 When a chimney or flue is blocked, the products of combustion (including carbon monoxide) can escape into a home or building – a dangerous condition called "spillage."
 To help prevent this condition, a safety device called a spill switch is installed.
 It will automatically interrupt the supply of fuel and shut off the heating system if it detects a blockage.
 Central Hudson requires the use of a spill switch whenever a new natural gas heating system is installed, and whenever an existing heating appliance is converted from another fuel to natural gas.
 Central Hudson recommends that spill switches be installed on all existing gas heating appliances.

 If carbon monoxide is suspected:

 Shut off the appliance if you can.
 Ventilate the home by opening windows and doors, and have everyone in the house step outside.
 Call 911 and seek medical attention right away if CO poisoning is suspected; and contact your heating contractor to repair the problem.